OlympusDAO/verified-ohmies/discord/README.md

 - `DISCORD_BOT_TOKEN`
 - `DISCORD_PUBLIC_KEY`

+Certain variables will have different values in a production environment:

+- `DISCORD_APP_ID`, `DISCORD_BOT_TOKEN` and `DISCORD_PUBLIC_KEY`: the values in a production environment will be different

+To set variables for the production environment:

+1. Create the production environment and restrict to the `main` branch: <https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#environment-secrets>
+2. On the environments screen, add entries under the "environment secrets" section.

 ### Latest Deployment URL

 While each deployment has a unique URL, there is a URL that reflects the **latest** deployment.